- Appointment Types

 - Mines views Graduate Assistant and Graduate Hourly Appointees as emerging scholars and teachers.
 Professional deportment should be observed at all times.

 Regular graduate students (i.e., those that are fully admitted into a graduate degree program at CSM) are eligible for Graduate Assistant and Graduate Hourly Appointments.
-To receive and maintain an appointment, candidates must meet the following additional criteria.
+To receive and maintain an appointment, candidates should meet the following additional criteria.

 - Failure to maintain a cumulative grade point average of 3.0 or greater;